 1. Why and how to open a representative (liaison) office in China ?

 Since the early 1980s, the registration of a Representative Office has been authorized by the Beijing government to allow foreign companies to prospect and establish a link with the Chinese market at low cost.
-The purpose was to help them conduct basic activities like market intelligence, sourcing, establishment of relationships before considering a transformation of their China presence by having commercial or industrial activities.
-Meanwhile, the Chinese foreign investment regulations gradually authorized the registration of sino-foreign joint-ventures and early 2000 the incorporation of wholly owned companies or subsidiaries (WFOE) by foreign investors.

 Since early 2000, other companies setup a China office so as to have a dedicated team of employees capable of prospecting local customers for products or services sold by the overseas parent company.
 From an operational point of view, the Representative Office is viewed as a commercial representation or remote sales office.
-In 2024, this legal form is still permitted and remains the lightest option of a legal corporate presence for a foreign company in China.
+In 2024, this legal form is still permitted.
+It remains the lightest option of a legal corporate presence for a foreign company in China.
 Still, based on every specific project, it is advised to do a comparison with other legal forms permitted.

 2. Pros and cons of setting up a Representative Office in China